spiffe/java-spiffe/java-spiffe-helper/README.md

 `keytool -list -v -keystore keystore.path -storepass example123`

-The ouput should a `PrivateKeyEntry`:
+The output should be a `Private Key Entry`:

 ```
 Keystore type: PKCS12